VMaxx/RepetierIntegration/README.md

   You must choose MJPG Stream alone and not use the default.
   ![alt text](https://user-images.githubusercontent.com/12956626/42852880-a54c0d1c-89f8-11e8-8541-bf9d691cbae4.jpg "Webcam Config")

+  Latest update to fix issues with printers with names with spaces and single apostrophes (ex.
+Bob's Printer) Now gets properly translated to Bobs_Printer as Repetier converts it.
   Latest update to fix issues with complex instance ids provided by JPerrin72 New fix for printers without webcams